guyleonard/genomics_adventure/chapter_2/task_2.md

 Here a few things to start:

- 1. It is Illumina HiSeq
+ 1. It is Illumina MiSeq
  2. It is in two FASTQ files - so we know it is probably paired-end data.
  3. It is using Illumina 1.9+ enconding.